AudioSceneDescriptionFormat/asdf/doc/transform.rst

     This should only be used for relatively slow volume changes, because the renderer might only apply them on a block-by-block basis.
-    If you need fast envelopes, those should be applied by modifying the source file in a waveform editor.
+    If you need fast envelopes, those should be applied by modifying the audio file in a waveform editor.

 .. _transform-time: